NunoEdgarGub1/riemann-zeta/README.md

 asyncio.ensure_future(z.zeta())

-# NB: Chain sync takes some time
+# NB: Chain sync may take some time, depending on your checkpoint
-#     You have to wait
+#     You have to wait.

 # returns a List of header dicts, heights are NOT (!!) unique
 headers.find_by_height(595959)